l33d0hyun/l33d0hyun.github.io/_posts/2024-12-01-introduction-post.md

 # Introduction
 - This page posts analysis reports on Exploited N-Day vulnerabilities and articles on cyber threats.
+- This project involves discovering a new, previously unknown 0-Day.

 # Contact
 - We are gathering a wealth of information on cyber threats.
 If you have any information to share, please check the email below!
 And if you'd like to join this effort, feel free to contact me!